 Identifying Malware on WordPress Powered Website

 There are different ways that can help you to identify Malware on your website.
-If you see any issue with Malware on your site, first of all change your FTP, Admin, and database password and than try to use some online tools like Sucuri, Stop Badware and antiphishing to know more about latest threats and Malware.
+If you see any issue with Malware on your site, first of all, change your FTP, Admin, and database password and then try to use some online tools like Sucuri, Stop Badware and antiphishing to know more about latest threats and Malware.

-Google Safe Browsing Diagnostics tool can help you to check vulnerabilities in your site and provide you the next step about protecting your site, detail you can read on How to Identifying removing and preventing malware WordPress site.
+Google Safe Browsing Diagnostics tool can help you to check vulnerabilities in your site and provide you the next step about protecting your site.

-Next you can use WordPress plugins to check about Malwares on your website, but before using these plugins do following steps to make it more secure.
-Update all your installed Plugins, Test all Links on your site to make sure that your site not linking to site which contain Malware.
-All these checking you should don on Virtual Machine, so your actually Machine not be infected during any test.
-If you are not sure how to do that ask on WPArena’s Facebook page or you can request in Comment to do it for you.
+Next, you can use WordPress plugins to check about Malware on your website, but before using these plugins do following steps to make it more secure.
+Update all your installed Plugins, Test all Links on your site to make sure that your site not linking to a site which contains Malware.
+All these checkings you should do on Virtual Machine, so your actually Machine will not be infected during any test.

 Timthumb Vulnerability Scanner

+Exploit Scanner will help you to scan your files and find any malicious code.
 Search the files and database of your WordPress install for signs that may indicate that it has fallen victim to malicious hackers.
-This plugin searches the files on your website, and the posts and comments tables of your database for anything suspicious.
+This plugin searches the files on your website and the posts and comments tables of your database for anything suspicious.
 It also examines your list of active plugins for unusual filenames.
 It does not remove anything.
 That is left to the user to do.

 Removing Malware from WordPress website

 Make a COMPLETE and CLOSE review of your ENTIRE content and replace suspect files with fresh ones from trusted sources.
 Always keep 3rd party Plugins and theme updated to minimize the risk of security issues as good as possible.
 Regularly check your content so you might notice unauthorized modifications pretty soon yourself because when notes of this type get overhand we will charge an admin fee for our additional work.